mbw3641193/frontend-demo/README.md

-# 这是一个react demo。其中包含两种实现方式(class and hooks)。通过路由可切换。
+# this is a react demo.
+# There are two ways to implements it(class and hooks).
+# click router to change it.

+first , you should :

+### `npm i`

-In the project directory, you can run:
+then, you can run:

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+finally, Open [http://localhost:3000](http://localhost:3000) to view it in the browser.